nicholedobbin/cooltech-credential-management/README.md

     * Most employees are only part of one OU and one Division within it, but there are some that are part of more than one OU and Division, based on their role in the company.

 2. **users**
-    * This collectioncontains the list of users (i.e. employees) in the company, with their username, password and role.
+    * This collection contains the list of users (i.e. employees) in the company, with their username, password and role.
     * There are three types of user roles:
         1. Normal Users:
             - can read the Credential Repository for the Division they're assigned to.